 - Art Goes Wild: A chance to develop art skills including drawing, painting, printmaking and 3D work mosaics

 - Wildlife Discovery: Exploring and understanding the natural world

 - Tailored programmes for children under five years

 The courses are all based at the Shot Tower and use the park and nature reserve as a stimulus.
 Contact Alex Robb for more details on email@example.com

 Crane Valley maps

-We have put together a range of illustrated maps, showcasing the reserves we manage in the Crane Valley area:
+The Trust has produced a range of illustrated maps showcasing all the reserves managed in the Crane Valley area: